Open Houses and Online Events

 To be eligible to register for a subsequent semester, these students must meet the following criteria:

-- F-1 or J-1 visa holders attending other schools must submit a letter of permission from their sponsoring institutions before registration each semester.
+- F-1 visa holders attending other schools must submit a letter of permission from their sponsoring institutions before registration each semester.

 If it has been more than two years since your last registration at UMUC, you must complete a new application for admission.
-(If you have attended UMUC-Asia or UMUC-Europe within the past two years, please complete the Divisional Transfer Request Form instead of submitting an application for admission.)
-You need not, however, pay another application fee.
+(If you have attended UMUC-Asia or UMUC-Europe within the past two years, please complete the Relocation Form instead of submitting an application for admission.)
+However, if you were previously an undergraduate student and are enrolling as a undergraduate student again, you will not be required to pay another application fee.
 With permission, students currently enrolled in UMUC's overseas divisions may enroll in online distance education courses in the United States without reapplying.
 However, students seeking to transfer permanently to UMUC in the United States from these divisions must reapply and, if necessary, update their immigration status at UMUC.

 A Note to Former Overseas UMUC Students Now Living in the United States

-If you attended one of UMUC's overseas divisions, are now living in the United States and wish to take distance education courses, contact the Military Advising Team at 877-ASK-UMUC (877-275-8682) or by e-mail at firstname.lastname@example.org.
+If you attended one of UMUC's overseas divisions, are now living in the United States and wish to take distance education courses, please contact the Military Advising Team for assistance.
 After you have registered, your records will be requested from overseas for inclusion in your UMUC file in the United States.

-If you attend one of our overseas divisions and wish to graduate from that division, you will need to contact the last UMUC division you attended for advice.
+If you attend one of our overseas divisions and wish to graduate from that division, you will need to contact the last UMUC division you attended for further instructions.
 To request transcripts or to receive degree completion information, write directly to the appropriate division listed below.

 University of Maryland University College